 Camping Albufeira: Located at a distance of 3 km (2 Miles) from the town.
 The place provides a perfect setting for campers and is known to be one of the best campsites in all of Portugal.
 You will not be disappointed to know what this place has to offer considering the facilities and comfort provided.
 You can find more details about this campsite on www.campingalbufeira.pt/.

 If you are traveling with a Motorhome, Camping Albufeira (www.campingalbufeira.pt/) is also the best choice.
-It has nice plots with rates starting from around €10 (approx. $11, £8, $15 CAD, $16 AUD) per night.
+It has nice plots with rates starting from around €10 (approx. $11, £8, $14 CAD, $15 AUD) per night.
 You can also visit www.algarvemotorhomepark.com to find some decent camping spots in Algarve.
 This website is convenient for finding the perfect place according to your preference to park your caravan.

-- Weather: The winter weather in Albufeira (Portugal) will normally be chilly during the day and cold during the night.
+Weather: The fall, winter, and spring weather in Albufeira (Portugal) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Albufeira (Portugal) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.